Land Acknowledgement

 Attendance at Events

-Traditional Knowledge Keepers, who are considered an Elder may have a helper with them, who would attend to their needs.
+It is important to ask Traditional Knowledge Keepers, what their needs and/or accommodation are when joining our circle during the relationship building process.
+Traditional Knowledge Keepers may have a helper with them, who would support their needs or may request one to be available for them.
 A helper is someone who will assist the Traditional Knowledge Keeper throughout the day or the assigned task.
 If they do not bring a helper with them, it is a good idea to assign someone this task.
 Throughout the day they would ensure that the Elder has everything they need.
 They will ensure that they get their food and drink if it is part of the function.
 It is important to note that Elders may not be comfortable in the presence of alcohol.
 If there will be alcohol served at an event, it is important that this is communicated so that the Elder can decide whether to attend or request special arrangements for them to feel comfortable.

-In the Anishnaabe/First Nations, Métis and Inuit culture, it is customary for Elders be served their meal first, followed by women, children and then men.
+In the Anishinaabe culture, it is customary for Elders to be served their meal first, and they are always asked if they would like a plate brought to them.
 If there is a buffet meal and there are Elders present, someone should speak to them to determine if they require assistance with their meals.
 They may feel obligated to eat everything that is on their plate so asking them how much food they would like is a thoughtful gesture.

 Gifts: Giving and receiving

-A gift is symbolic and indicates there is a respect in the sharing or exchange that is to take place or that has taken place.
-Harmony and balance is important in Anishnaabe/First Nations, Métis and Inuit culture and the exchange of a gift for what you are about to receive assists to restore this balance.
-Gifts may include traditional Medicines (Appendix A) for explanation of Medicines and blankets.
 It is appropriate to give a small gift to a Traditional Knowledge Keeper.
-Sweetgrass and Tobacco are a small token of appreciation that is appropriate in many situations.
-These gifts are used for ceremonial purposes.
+A gift is symbolic and indicates there is respect in the sharing or exchange that is to take place or that has taken place.
+Harmony and balance are important in Anishnawabe culture and the exchange of a gift for what you are about to receive assists to restore this balance.
+Gifts may include traditional medicines, books, blankets, or small items of appreciation such as bead or quill work (see Appendix A for explanation of Medicines and blankets).
+These gifts should be purchased through Indigenous owned and operated businesses.
+Sweetgrass and Tobacco can show appreciation that is appropriate in many situations.

 Appendixes & Resources